seba003/jekyll-now/_posts/2017-3-28-intro-sulms.md

   I am very much interested in the electric propulsion added with an essential flavour called “Lorentz Force".
 The next generation's aero-pilots (masters) will be using Alternative energy sources as propulsion resource.

  **SULMS** means **Scaled Underwater Launching Missile System**.
-The proposed SULMS system is based on travel of the missile in underwater and above the surface of water i.e., through the atmosphere.
+The proposed *SULMS* is based on travel of the missile in underwater and above the surface of water i.e., through the atmosphere.

 The scope of my project is all about the experimentatal investigation of underwater launching missile technology.
 A ballistic missile capable of being launched from underwater is proposed here as **SULMS**.
 See more about [submarine missiles.](https://en.wikipedia.org/wiki/Submarine-launched_ballistic_missile)